jstremme/trex-cv-experiments/README.md

 ### Analyze Deformed Tadpole Experiments

-For this proof of concept, I've been given access to video footage from Levin lab.
+For this proof of concept, I've been given access to video footage of tadpoles from Levin lab.
 If interested in contributing, please contact joelstremmel22@gmail.com, and I will connect you with the researchers who might be able to provide access to their footage.
+The steps to follow could be replaced with other footage to track and analyze other creatures.

+##### Running Trex to Track Tadpoles

 1. Once you have access to the footage, download and save all video clips to a directory of your choice.
 2. In your directory of footage, identify a `.mp4` file that you would like to convert.
-3. In the conda environment, run `tgrabs -i "/path/to/your/video.mp4" -o "video"` to [create a `.pv` file in the right place](https://github.com/mooch443/trex#usage).
+3. In the conda environment, run `tgrabs -i "/path/to/your/video.mp4" -o "desired-video-name"` to [create a `.pv` in a directory on your machine at ~/Videos](https://github.com/mooch443/trex#usage).
-4. In the conda environment, run `trex -i "video" -track_max_individuals 50 -individual_prefix "tadpole"`.
+4. In the conda environment, run `trex -i "~/desired-video-name.pv" -track_max_individuals 30 -individual_prefix "tadpole" -auto_quit`.
 If you happen to know the number of individuals in the experiment, specify this number exactly.

+For more information on tracking creatures with trex, see the [trex docs](https://trex.run/docs/).

+##### Analyzing Trex Outputs

+The analysis to follow uses the video: `black pebble control 2 - muted.m4v` renamed as `black-pebble-control-2-muted.mp4`.

+1. To view the outputs from Trex, we will use a Jupyter notebook.
+Install [Jupyter](https://jupyter.org/) by running `pip install notebook` from within your conda environment.
+2. To open Jupyter, run `jupyter notebook` from within the base directory of this repository.
+3. Open and run `analyze_tadpole_data.ipynb`.

 For more information on analyzing footage with trex, see the [trex docs](https://trex.run/docs/).